 Years ago I took a Suzuki piano teaching course.
-Although I only include selected elements of the method in my teaching, one belief that I acquired is that when a young child takes lessons, the teacher is the guide one day a week, and parents are the guide the rest of the week.
+Although I only include selected elements of the method in my teaching, one belief I acquired is that when a young child takes lessons, the teacher is the guide one day a week, and parents are the guide the rest of the week.

-I will often have parents sit at the piano so I can show them things directly; they can guide their children better if they have first-hand experience.
+I will often have parents sit at the piano so that I can show them things directly; they can guide their children better if they have first-hand experience.

 As a parent myself, I fully understand the trials and tribulations of getting young children to practice.
 I suggest that parents who are considering piano lessons for their children try lessons for a month (you must have an instrument to practice on for that month).
 Try to establish a very regular and predictable practice time.
 If after the month, you decide to continue, commit yourself to regular lessons for a minimum of two years.
 The reason this is important is that there will be ups and downs in the process.
 Children learn a great deal about the value of perseverance and the joy of music by working through challenges to make new discoveries.